Get RecipeMiso-Marinated Portobello Carpaccio (Vegan)

 Truth be told, as with Mexican tortas, the actual meat in a carpaccio is largely beside the point.
 Ultra-thin-sliced meat is not the most flavorful ingredient you can find, particularly not when it's made with the common modern choice of beef tenderloin.
 Really, the meat serves as an interesting textural vector for the olive oil, lemon, and black pepper.

-The idea for using a marinated mushroom in place of the meat came from an exceptional vegan meal we had at Kajitsu, a restaurant specializing in shojin ryori (Japanese Buddhist monk cuisine) in the East Village.
+The idea for using a marinated mushroom in place of the meat came from an exceptional vegan meal we had at Kajitsu, a restaurant specializing in shojin ryori (Japanese Buddhist monk cuisine) in New York's East Village.
 Our first course was a sashimi of miso-marinated king oyster mushroom.
 The 'shroom was marinated in a miso-based sauce overnight, then briefly deep fried, before being simmered in a soy and sea kelp-flavored broth.
 It was then chilled, sliced, and served with baby ginger (myoga), fresh wasabi, and pickled plums.
 Incredibly delicious.

 The miso marinade was what really sold me.
 It added a rich, meaty flavor to the mushroom that pushed it from "gee, that's delicious" territory into "why the heck aren't all my mushrooms marinated like this?" land.

 For my own version, I use a miso marinade that I modified from my 5-Minute Miso-Glazed Salmon recipe, replacing the Japanese sake with some lemon juice to keep the flavors more in-line with tradition.
 Rather than use tough-to-find king oysters, I went with standard portobellos.
 I tried frying the mushrooms, but it proved more work and mess than it was worth.
 Roasting them in the oven post-marinade worked just fine.

 These marinated caps, incidentally, would work great on the grill and are tasty in sandwiches as-is.